 Our doctors can provide you with an appropriate schedule for colon cancer screening based on your history and current health condition.

-Pay attention to your colon-screening schedule to remain healthy and cancer-free.
+Pay attention to your colon screening colonoscopy schedule to remain healthy and cancer-free.
 At the same time, report symptoms that could signal the beginning signs of colon cancer.
-Your doctor easily can find the source of your concern and begin the appropriate treatment sooner rather than later by using one of the screening methods.
+Your doctor can easily find the source of your concern and begin the appropriate treatment sooner rather than later by using one of the screening methods.
 Early signs of colon cancer include:

 - Rectal bleeding or blood in your stools